Interval graph: Related families of graphs

 By the characterization of interval graphs as AT-free chordal graphs, interval graphs are strongly chordal graphs and hence perfect graphs.
 Their complements belong to the class of comparability graphs, and the comparability relations are precisely the interval orders.

-From the fact that a graph is an interval graph if and only if it is chordal and its complement is a comparability graph, it follows that graph and its complement are both interval graphs if and only if the graph is both a split graph and a permutation graph.
+From the fact that a graph is an interval graph if and only if it is chordal and its complement is a comparability graph, it follows that a graph and its complement are both interval graphs if and only if the graph is both a split graph and a permutation graph.

 The interval graphs that have an interval representation in which every two intervals are either disjoint or nested are the trivially perfect graphs.

 A graph has boxicity at most one if and only if it is an interval graph; the boxicity of an arbitrary graph $G$ is the minimum number of interval graphs on the same set of vertices such that the intersection of the edges sets of the interval graphs is $G$.

 The intersection graphs of arcs of a circle form circular-arc graphs, a class of graphs that contains the interval graphs.
 The trapezoid graphs, intersections of trapezoids whose parallel sides all lie on the same two parallel lines, are also a generalization of the interval graphs.

 The connected triangle-free interval graphs are exactly the caterpillar trees.